linuxserver/docker-documentation/general/swag.md

 * The application and SWAG is not on the same custom docker network

-    Further up we talk about how to set up [Docker networking](#docker-networking), however there is some few other common traps
+    Further up we talk about how to set up [Docker networking](#docker-networking), however there are some other common traps

 * The container name does not match the application name.